The COVID-19 vaccine is safe and effective. It gives you the best protection against coronavirus.

 - Vaccine information in other languages

-The NHS is currently offering the COVID-19 vaccine to people aged 18 and over, or those who will turn 18 before 1 July 2021.
+The NHS is currently offering the COVID-19 vaccine to people aged 12 and over.

 Register with a GP

 You will need to be registered with a GP surgery in England.
 You can register with a GP if you do not have one.